8.2. Configuring NFS Client

 /etc/fstabfile and the

 autofsservice.
-Refer to Section 8.3.1, “Mounting NFS File Systems using
+For more information, see Section 8.2.1, “Mounting NFS File Systems Using

 /etc/fstabfile.
 The line must state the hostname of the NFS server, the directory on the server being exported, and the directory on the local machine where the NFS share is to be mounted.
 You must be root to modify the

 /pubmust exist on the client machine before this command can be executed.
 After adding this line to